-Name:

-DOB/ age:

-Gender:

-Ethnicity:

-Any physical or

-mental health

-issues:

-Member of SG

-team managing

-case:

-Remember

-Do the paren idents: who, when, where, what (is the concern), how, why (factual) its need to be informed?
-(Consent.) inversation to LA for advice?
-(Within 24 hours.)

-- No Hairles Co inversation to LA for advice: (vvitilii 24 nours.)

-- Does a referral need to be made?
-[MASH (CAF) and/or CAMHS (referral form)] - If the student is 18 or over, they are classified as an adult so the services are different. - Regardless of whether a referral is made, what will the school do?
+- .
+Details of incidents: who, when, where, what (is the concern), how, why (factual) - Do the parents need to be informed?
+(Consent.) - No names conversation to LA for advice?
+(Within 24 hours.) - Does a referral need to be made?
+[MASH (CAF) and/or CAMHS (referral form)] - If the student is 18 or over, they are classified as an adult, so the services are different. - Regardless of whether a referral is made, what will the school do?
 (Regular meetings, outside private services.)